awsdocs/aws-cdk-guide/v2/resources.md

 ## Referencing resources in a different stack<a name="resource_stack"></a>

-You can refer to resources in a different stack as long as they are defined in the same app and are in the same AWS account and region\.
-The pattern generally used is:
+You can refer to resources in a different stack as long as they are defined in the same app and are in the same AWS account and Region\.
+The following pattern is generally used:
 + Store a reference to the construct as an attribute of the stack that produces the resource\. \(To get a reference to the current construct's stack, use `Stack.of(this)`\.\)
 + Pass this reference to the constructor of the stack that consumes the resource as a parameter or a property\.
 The consuming stack then passes it as a property to any construct that needs it\.